 believers CANNOT do is use Yeshua or his message to authenticate the

 foundation for this belief.
 They cannot point to explicit directions from

-Jesus that his disciples should write out accounts or their thoughts.
+Yeshua that his disciples should write out accounts or their thoughts.
 They

 much less passages in the New Testament that hadn't even been written yet.

-Jesus quoted from ancient writing that are NOT in the standard canon.
+Yeshua quoted from ancient writing that are NOT in the standard canon.
 Underlying all the claims

 and arguments that are put forth regarding the Bible as the word of God, is the

 ASSUMPTION that the Bible is the word of God.
 It is profound circular

 reasoning, a violation of logic known as petitio principii,

 assuming that which you are trying to establish.